Multiway Junction Conditions: Booklets and Webs: Introduction

-This paper is organized as follows: in section \ref{sec2}, we rederive the classical Israel junction condition by defining varous physical quantities at $\Sigma$ and establishing a geometric framework.
-In section \ref{sec4}, we develop the method of reverse extension, i.e. introducing an auxiliary bulk $\up V{-0}$ and deriving the junction conditions with the help of it.
-In section \ref{sec5}, we explore the gluing of $m+1$ bulks, determine the form the continuity conditions, derive the junction condition between multiple pages with both the methods of reverse extension and the variational principles, and discuss generically the geometric structure of the glued ``booklet'' $\mathscr V$ embedded in a $d+m$-dimensional manifold $\mathscr M$.
-In section \ref{sec6}, we derive the junction conditions in dilaton gravity where the tension on the brane could either couple to the dilaton or not.
-Finally, in section~\ref{cmts} we discuss the junction condition for spacelike interface.
+This paper is organized as follows: in Sec.~\ref{sec2}, we rederive the classical Israel junction condition by defining varous physical quantities at $\Sigma$ and establishing a geometric framework.
+In Sec.~\ref{sec4}, we develop the method of reverse extension, i.e. introducing an auxiliary bulk $\up V{-0}$ and deriving the junction conditions with the help of it.
+In Sec.~\ref{sec5}, we explore the gluing of $m+1$ bulks, determine the form the continuity conditions, derive the junction condition between multiple pages with both the methods of reverse extension and the variational principles, and discuss generically the geometric structure of the glued ``booklet'' $\mathscr V$ embedded in a $d+m$-dimensional manifold $\mathscr M$.
+In Sec.~\ref{sec6}, we derive the junction conditions in dilaton gravity where the tension on the interface could either couple to the dilaton or not.
+Finally, Sec.~\ref{cmts} contains some discussions.
 We also discuss the web geometries obtained from gluing multiple bulks on multiple interfaces.